Warped flange face —

 The question is not which gasket — it is whether the joint is geometrically sealable.

 A warped face compresses a gasket unevenly across its circumference.
 The under-compressed sector leaks.
 A softer or thicker gasket does not resolve this — it may marginally improve conformance to minor warp but does not reliably seal against a face that is significantly out of flat.
 Identify the warp with a straight edge before fitting the replacement gasket.
-If the face is within minor deviation, re-gasket with a higher-compressibility grade and correct assembly procedure.
-If the warp is significant, address the geometry first — by face dressing or fitting replacement.
+If measurement confirms the face is acceptable, use the specified gasket and assembly procedure.
+If it is outside tolerance, follow the approved face-repair or component-replacement route.
 If the geometry is wrong, gasket selection is secondary.